 Cosmic Creation

+This site supports the open-access book, Cosmic Creation.
+It presents one way to link modern science with a Christian worldview.
+A proposal based on mainstream scientific knowledge without distortion or omissions.
+Greek philosophy about nature and God, invented long before the birth of Jesus, was adopted into Christianity.
+This began a conflict with science.
+Yet, any 'culture' war between faith and science is senseless.
+Both are part of a shared quest for truth.
 The events of Genesis can be understood scientifically.
 Nature's story is vast and detailed.
-Science begins with our universe and explains the formation of the continents and living ecosystems.
-God intervened in these events and human history.
+Science begins with this universe and explains the formation of the continents and living ecosystems.
+The Bible claims that God intervened in these events and human history.
 Traditional Christian assumptions about human nature, the timing of Genesis and the origin of natural laws are wrong and damaging.
-These flaws can be corrected by including scientific discovery.
-Solving the conflict gives a unified view that is biblical and includes all truths.
+These theological flaws can be corrected by accepting scientific knowledge about human nature.
+Resolving the conflict gives a unified theory that supports an accurate bible.
+Articles Cosmic Consequences

 Latest Video